rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 Refresh your browser?
 What happens now?
 > ⚠️  Note you will need to use specific variables for `font-family and `text-align`:
 >  - `text-align` can be `center`, `right`, `left`
->  - `font-family` has to belong to the websafe fonts e.g. `serif`, `arial`, `garamond`
+>  - `font-family` has to belong to the web-safe fonts e.g. `serif`, `arial`, `garamond`

 ---
 # Lesson 3: Updating with ConfigMaps

 ## Explanation

 Here we are mounting a file as a volume into the pod.
-The file is being written by the values in the in the ConfigMap.
+The file is being written by the values in the ConfigMap.
 When we change the values they are immediately picked up by the pod without it being restarted.

 ---
 # Lesson 3: Updating with ConfigMaps